-Students who miss a final exam due to illness must have their doctor complete an "Attending Physician's Statement."
-This form can be picked up from Student & Enrolment Services (W263) or retrieved from the Graduate Academic Forms database on your MySchulich student portal.
 Submitting documentation substantiating the reason for the absence will not guarantee approval of a deferred final exam.
-Permission to write a deferred exam is subject to review by Schulich Student & Enrolment Services and the course instructor.
 If a deferred final exam is denied, the student may petition to the Schulich Student Affairs Committee within 14 calendar days of the decision.

-It is the responsibility of students to arrange the deferred final exam with their course instructors.
-Students will not be permitted to enrol into any subsequent course for which the incomplete course is a pre-requisite.
+The course instructor/area will reschedule the exam.
+Students will not be permitted to take any subsequent course for which the incomplete course is a pre-requisite.
 Students will be deenrolled from such subsequent courses, which could result in a financial penalty.

-This situation may also impact the student's ability to participate in an Exchange term.
-Please also refer to "Awarding of Grades" in this Handbook for information on how deferred grades may affect your promotion and GPA.
+Please also refer to "Awarding of Grades" in this Handbook

+for information on how deferred grades may affect your promotion and GPA.